qjpcpu/ergo-extensions/README.md

 This repository provides a small set of building blocks to add distributed process discovery and daemon orchestration to an Ergo-based cluster.
 It ships a supervisor that wires together:

-- `extensions_whereis` — a process that continuously inspects local processes, maintains an address book, and broadcasts snapshots/changes to the cluster.
+- `extensions_whereis` — a process that periodically inspects local processes, maintains an address book, and syncs snapshots/changes with the cluster.
 - `extensions_daemon` — a process that (on the elected leader) recovers and launches daemon processes across nodes using consistent hashing.
 - `extensions_cron` — a cron-like scheduler that triggers messages on a node or across the cluster.
 - `AddressBook` — a thread-safe, eventually-consistent cache of nodes and their registered processes, with node picking via consistent hashing.

 Optionally, `PersistAddressBook` can be enabled via `app.SimpleNodeOptions.AddressBookStorage` to persist named processes into an external storage backend.

-Core components live under the `system` package and are designed to integrate with `ergo.services/ergo` and a registrar (Zookeeper by default).
+Core components live under the `system` package and are designed to integrate with `ergo.services/ergo` and a registrar (Zookeeper via `ergo.services/registrar/zk`, or the built-in in-memory registrar used by `app.StartSimpleNode` when no registrar is provided).
 The `app` package provides a small helper to start a node with these components wired in.

 ## Features

 - Distributed process discovery and naming via a shared address book
-- Periodic local inspection and cluster-wide broadcast of process snapshots
+- Periodic local inspection and cluster-wide sync of process snapshots
 - Leader-driven daemon recovery and remote spawn requests
 - Node- or cluster-scoped cron jobs (`extensions_cron`) with stable placement
 - Consistent hashing (`xxhash` + `buraksezer/consistent`) for stable node selection